usharesoft/appcenter-docs/apis/en/source/pages/dto-objects/ScanFilesToSynchronize.rst

 scanFilesToSynchronize
 ======================

-Provides a list of full paths of scanned files to be synchronized retrieved from the :ref:`scansync-object` object.
+Provides a list of full paths of scanned files to be synchronized from the :ref:`scansync-object` object.

 Attributes
 ~~~~~~~~~~